knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/index/TestIndexMutations.md

 ## Index when deleting latest version

+Files are re-indexed when latest version is deleted.

 When deleting latest version [ ](- "c:echo=#versions.versionUuid2") with a `DELETE` to [/rest/versions/{id}](- "#deleteVersionEndpoint"):

 [ ](- "#deleteResult=deleteVersion(#deleteVersionEndpoint, #versions.versionUuid2)")